Taylor Walls Preview, Player Props: Rays vs. Mariners

 Taylor Walls At The Plate

-- Walls is batting .210 with 11 doubles, two triples, seven home runs and 37 walks.
+- Walls has 11 doubles, two triples, seven home runs and 39 walks while hitting .212.

-- In 50.6% of his 79 games this season, Walls has picked up at least one hit.
-He's also had nine multi-hit games.

-- In 25.3% of his games this year, Walls has had at least one RBI.
-He's picked up more than one in 5.1% and driven in three or more of his team's runs in two contests.
+- In 21 games this year (26.3%), Walls has picked up an RBI, and in four of those games (5.0%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 33 of 79 games this season, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.